 A planned or elective C-section is agreed upon in advance and usually occurs prior to labor.
 These usually occur at 39 weeks and are often done when the baby isn’t presenting head-down, if the woman has had a prior C-section, or for other medical reasons.
 These are usually calm and slower, and women are often more prepared with all steps explained to them prior to the surgery.

-Anesthetic will be administered as an epidural or spinal block (with an epidural, generally an epidural catheter is left in the woman’s back, whereas a spinal block is just one shot of medication).
+Anesthetic will be administered as an epidural or spinal block.
+With an epidural, generally an epidural catheter is left in the woman’s back, whereas a spinal block is just one shot of medication.
 Some women may experience back pain after surgery.
 The procedure generally takes between 30 and 45 minutes, and the baby is delivered in the first five to 10 minutes.
-An incision is made in a slight curve along the bikini line, usually at about a length of 14 to 18 centimeters .
+An incision is made in a slight curve along the bikini line, usually at about a length of 14 to 18 centimeters3.

 The surgeon then manually separates the linea alba and abdominal muscles.
 The bladder is pushed down or moved to one side, and a small cut is made into the peritoneum (the membrane which lines the abdominal cavity).
 Next, a small horizontal cut is made into the uterus, and the baby is lifted out.
 To the mother, this typically feels like a strong tugging sensation.
 After delivery, the incision is closed layer by layer using dissolvable stitches.